April 15th 2019

-Hands.on.matter invites you to its fourth event.
-In the face of spring we will be looking into the matter of soil; how is soil a living matter, what components is soil made of, how do we keep soil healthy, and how is soil a part of life cycles of re- and degeneration.
-Ivana Palčić will be sharing her knowledge on the matter.
+In the face of spring we looked into the matter of soil; how is soil a living matter, what components is soil made of, how do we keep soil healthy, and how is soil a part of life cycles of re- and degeneration.
+Ivana Palčić shared her knowledge on the matter.

-The format of the event is based on an expert presentation, a workshop (we will be making seed bombs!) and an exposition by two material practitioners.
-Ayumi Matsuzaka showcases her entrepreneurial biodegradable diaper project, Dycle and Christian Frank Müller exemplifies a hidden design potential found in soil through his animal seedling coffins.
+The format of the event was based on an expert presentation, a workshop (making seed bombs) and an exposition by two material practitioners.
+Ayumi Matsuzaka showcased her entrepreneurial biodegradable diaper project, Dycle and Christian Frank Müller exemplified a hidden design potential found in soil through his animal seedling coffins.

-CHRISTIAN FRANK MUELLER: Christian Frank Müller (DE) is a multi skilled designer, with a specialisation in textile and surface design, and research assistant at Kunsthochschule Berlin Weißensee.
-He realises a wide range of different projects along his themes of diversity and details and simplicity with a twist.
+Christian Frank Müller is a multi skilled designer, with a specialisation in textile and surface design, and research assistant at Kunsthochschule Berlin Weißensee.
+He realises a wide range of different projects along with his theme “diversity and details and simplicity with a twist”.